What Is Marketing?

 Social media can help do that with a little planning and time.

 Courteous and regular postings can help generate interest and spread the word about your product or service.
-Facebook is often used to encourage live discussion of current topics.
+Facebook is often used to encourage lively discussion of current topics.

 If you are not willing to engage social media regularly, it is best to test with only one or two platforms and consider hiring someone to manage the social media accounts for you.